WilliBoelke/simple-recycler-view-swipe-gestures/README.md

 ### 4.6 Attach to the `RecylerViewAdapter`

-You need to attach the swipe gestures to the RecyyclerView Adapter using a ItemTouchHelper
+You need to attach the swipe gestures to the RecyclerView Adapter using a ItemTouchHelper
 ```java
 ItemTouchHelper itemTouchHelper = new ItemTouchHelper(recyclerAdapterSwipeGestures);
 itemTouchHelper.attachToRecyclerView(recyclerView);